Globally, there’s a distinction between food loss and waste.

 Food waste: the decrease in the quantity or quality of food resulting from decisions and actions by retailers, food service providers and consumers.

-A third of all food grown is lost or wasted, while 24% of all water used in agriculture is used on food that ultimately will not be consumed by humans.
+Meanwhile, 24% of all water used in agriculture is used on food that ultimately will not be consumed by humans.
+That’s around 45 trillion gallons.

-The direct impact of food loss and waste – not being used to feed people who need it – is hugely significant, given that 828 million people globally, or almost one in ten, are affected by hunger.
+The direct impact of food loss and waste – not being used to feed people who need it – is hugely significant, given that 733 million people globally, or one in 11, are affected by hunger.
+Meanwhile, it’s estimated that nearly one in three people face some level of food insecurity.

 Global food waste has been on the UN’s agenda for a while now.
 UN Sustainable Development Goal (SDG) 12.3 aims to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses by 2030.